lo-designs/YouthMattersApp/README.md

 ## What I have learned:

 - I have learned a lot throughout this project.
-One of the biggest lessons was how to prioritize my time and stay focused on the MVP (and not getting hung up on minor details).
+One of the biggest lessons was how to prioritize my time and stay focused on the MVP (and not get hung up on minor details).
+Through this process I also learned how necessary (and important!) it is to ask for help when unsure of things.
+And how to google better (sort of).

+## Future Implementation:

+While this app can find appropriate resources based on selections the user makes, I also would like to further filter based on age and location.
+In addition to filtering through resources to find the best fit, ideally the user would also be able to save, contact, schedule appointments, and correspond with their saved resources all within the app.
+I would also love to do more with the design.

 ## Acknowledgements